google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 transforms, elements moved _slower_ than our actual scrolling speed.

 ## Recap
-Let’s start off with a recap on how the parallax scroller worked.
+Let’s start off with a recap of how the parallax scroller worked.

 <video muted autoplay loop controls
   poster="/web/updates/images/2017/03/custom-scrollbar/poster.jpg">